jordybronowicki37/production-calculator/README.md

 ## Power-ups
 Power-ups allow production-nodes to be more efficient in executing recipes.
 This is an additional boost besides the machine’s efficiency.
 A power-up can be used to indicate that a specific machine had received an upgrade.

-# Roadmap
-To view all the planned features please see the [Trello board](https://trello.com/b/WxAPVdhK/prodcal-roadmap).